 EFF-3: Ascending route efficiency

 The Ascending route efficiency metric is a percentage computed by dividing the ideal ascending distance by the ascending distance conducted.
 The ideal ascending distance includes only the distance from the take-off to the lowest altitude of flying.
 The actual ascending distance is the sum of all the vertical distances conducted by the aircraft while ascending.
 Both the actual and ideal ascending distances are measured in meters.
-This metric separates the ascending distance from the overall vertical distance conducted since ascending has the most important impact on the energy efficiency of the route. per aircraft
+This metric separates the ascending distance from the overall vertical distance conducted since ascending has the most important impact on the energy efficiency of the route.
+The equation for calculating this metric per aircraft is presented below.